 those provisions apply to properties within the administrative area of the London Borough with whom the relevant Neighbouring Authority Agreement has been concluded.

+The Airport Companies shall not complete any Neighbouring Authority Agreement without having obtained the prior written approval of the Council to the form and content of that Agreement Provided That the Council can only withhold its approval where the Airport Companies do not covenant with the relevant London Borough under the Neighbouring Authority Agreement in terms which have at least the same effect as paragraphs 1 to 8 of Part 1, Schedule 9.

+The Airport Companies shall use reasonable endeavours to enter into New Neighbouring Authority Agreements within six months of Implementation of the S73 Permission or such other longer timescale as agreed with the Council and for the avoidance of doubt upon completion of a Neighbouring Authority Agreement the Council shall cease to have any responsibility for enforcing (in relation to the revised CADP Noise Insulation Schemes) the provisions of paragraphs 1 to 8 in Part 1 of Schedule 9 to this Agreement insofar as:

+those provisions are contained in the relevant New Neighbouring Authority Agreement and

+those provisions apply to properties within the administrative area of the London Borough with whom the relevant New Neighbouring Authority Agreement has been concluded.

-The Airport Companies shall not complete any Neighbouring Authority Agreement without having obtained the prior written approval of the Council to the form and content of that Agreement Provided That the Council can only withhold its approval where the Airport Companies do not covenant with the relevant London Borough under the Neighbouring Authority Agreement in terms which have at least the same effect as paragraphs 1 to 8 of Part 1, Schedule 8.
+The Airport Companies shall not complete any New Neighbouring Authority Agreement without having obtained the prior written approval of the Council to the form and content of that Agreement Provided That the Council can only withhold its approval where the Airport Companies do not covenant with the relevant London Borough under the New Neighbouring Authority Agreement in terms which have at least the same effect as paragraphs 1 to 8 of Part 1, Schedule 9 in relation to the revised CADP Noise Insulation Schemes.

 Construction Sound Insulation Scheme